pesho-ivanov/martinus.github.io/_posts/2018/2018-12-08-fast-random-bool.md

    * 2 different compilers: `clang++ -O2` and `g++ -O2`.
    * 3 different random number generators: `std::mt19973`, `std::mt19973_64`, and the fantastic `sfc64` (more on that later).
    * 2 uses: Single loop, and in a 4 x unrolled loop.
 Unrolling checks that against code bloat slowdowns.
 1. Perform each evaluation 7 times, with 1 trillion iterations.
-So in total I have 7 x (2*3*2) = 7 x 12 timing results for each algorithm.
+So in total I have 7 x (2 x 3 x 2) = 7 x 12 timing results for each algorithm.
 1. Choose the median of the 7 evaluations, then calculate the [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) of the remaining 12 results.

 The resulting geometric mean of each algorithm should be a quite representation of the performance of the random bool algorithm.